chrisdothtml/gpt-cmd/README.md

 > Sit back and let ChatGPT run your commands for you.

 > [!WARNING]
-> It's always risky to execute commands directly from a third party.
+> While this tool does prompt you before running any command, it's always risky to execute commands directly from a third party.
 Use responsibly and at your own risk.

 ```sh
 gpt_cmd "Install python3 and pip3 and symlink them to python and pip"